26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 Your abdominal muscles comprise four main muscle groups: the rectus abdominis, the external oblique, the internal oblique, and the transverse abdominis.

-The rectus abdominis is a long, flat muscle that runs vertically along the front of your abdomen, commonly referred to as the “six-pack” muscle.
+The rectus abdominis is a long, flat muscle that runs vertically along the front of your abdomen, often referred to as the “six-pack” muscle.
 This muscle group is responsible for flexing the spine, maintaining posture, and supporting your core.

 The external oblique muscles are located on each side of your abdomen, originating from the lower ribs and attaching to the front of your hip bone.
 These muscles help rotate your trunk and contribute to side bending.